George Barton Hudson, age 94, of Brockville, passed away Wednesday, November 23, 2022 at the Brockville General Hospital of natural causes.

 Active in his Churches over the years, George headed up the Sunday School at St. Edward’s Anglican Church in Pickering with Luise in the middle mid-1970s.
 In 1977 he was awarded a Lay School of Theology Certificate of Christian Knowledge from Wycliffe College, University of Toronto, qualifying as an Anglican lay reader.
 From the 1980s George was active in Brockville Churches in a number of capacities such as Proclamation.

 George Hudson is survived by his wife, Luise Hudson, of Brockville, two of his three children, Geoffrey of Thunder Bay and David of Brockville, his grandchildren David, Elizabeth, and James as well as his sister Mary Lewis of Marshfield, Gloucestershire, UK.
 He was predeceased by his daughter, Jill Hudson of Cornwall, and his brothers Maurice, John, Charles Ernest (Roy) and Geoffrey as well as his mother Gertrude Vivian Phelps and father Charles Arthur Hudson.

-A funeral service (public) and celebration of life (private to invited family and friends) will take place on Saturday, May 13, 2023 at Irvine Funeral Home, 4 James St. E., Brockville.
-The interment (private) will take place the same day.
-An announcement and invitations will follow.
-In lieu of flowers; donations may be sent in George’s memory to Heart and Stroke Foundation of Canada, Médecins Sans Frontières (www.médecinssansfrontiers.ca) or the charity of your choice.
+The private family interment will take place the same day.
+In lieu of flowers, donations may be sent in George’s memory to Heart and Stroke Foundation of Canada, Médecins Sans Frontières (www.médecinssansfrontiers.ca) or the charity of your choice.
 Share a memory of George by clicking on our Memory Button above.